Cover photo for Martha Louise Langlois's Obituary

 1/14/33 – 7/29/25

 Martha was a shining light in the lives of all who had the privilege of knowing her.
 Her journey on this earth was one marked by love, compassion and unwavering faith in God.
 To say she was “an angel on earth”, would be an understatement.
 She touched many, many people with her gentle and humble spirit.
-She possessed kindness and gentleness as she connected to seemingly everyone.
+She possessed kindness and compassion as she connected to seemingly everyone.
 She was blessed with a brilliant mind, an empathetic soul and had the heart of a “true servant” of her Lord.
-She would have wanted others to remember her for – “not the way her life ended – but, for the way she lived her life and for the impact her life had on the lives of those who had the pleasure of knowing her”.
+She would have wanted others to remember her for – “not the way her life ended – but, for the way she lived her life and the impact her life had on the lives of those who had the pleasure of knowing her”.

 She immediately obtained a position as a secretary for various professors in the Department of Education at the University of South Florida.
 She worked there for 33 years before retiring.
-After her husband passed away, she eventually relocated to Columbus, OH to be near family – especially her brother, Frank, and his wife Sandi.
-Even after her retirement, her love for learning never stopped and she continued to improve her skills to keep up with ever-changing technology.
+After her husband passed away, she eventually relocated to Columbus to be near family – especially her brother, Frank, and his wife Sandi.
+Even after her retirement, her love for learning never stopped as she continued to improve her skills to keep up with ever-changing technology.
 At 92, she was still very “tech-savvy” when it came to navigating her computer, iPad and iPhone.

 She loved to journal, read, crochet and play dominoes and other board games with her Thursday “lunch bunch”.
 Everyone also knew just how content she was when she had spare time to sit in front of her computer to do her family genealogy research -- her true passion.